droonga/log-search/README.md

 It should work as a monitoring target node, a log parsing node, and a log search node.

 To do it, apply all steps to setup each node to a server, except `/etc/td-agent/td-agent.conf`.
-Instead, you should use the file `stand-alone/td-agent.conf` in this repository.
+Instead, you should use the file `centos/stand-alone/td-agent.conf` in this repository.
+(If you are going to use an Ubuntu server, use `ubuntu/stand-alone/td-agent.conf` instead.)

 ## How to construct nodes with Ubuntu server